USDRCG/GitBook/lawrence-hpc/login.md

 ![](../.gitbook/assets/5.1a.png)

 Next, login to Lawrence via an ssh session through the login node.
-The output you see will be different depending on how your Duo account is setup.
+The output you see will be different depending on how your Duo account is setup and if you use SSH Keys.
+Using SSH Keys will bypass the password and Duo requirements while continuing to use a password will require a second authentication through Duo.
 This first example is if your account uses 'Push Notification' for your Duo secondary authentication.

 ```text
 ITSCkMac07:~ user.name$ ssh User.Name@lawrence.usd.edu